oneapi-src/oneDPL/documentation/library_guide/macros.rst

 Feature Macros
 ==============
-Use these macros to test presense of specific |onedpl_short| functionality.
+Use these macros to test presence of specific |onedpl_short| functionality.

 ================================== ===============================================
 Macro                              Macro values and the functionality